geretilahun/Window-Activation-Powershell-Command/README.md

 ## Congratulations,
-your Windows has been activated.
+Windows has been activated.
-now you can hit the enter key to exit the CMD and close PowerShell and check windows Activation menu [^3]
+Then hit the enter key to exit the Powershell tool and close PowerShell and check windows Activation menu [^3]

 [^6]: To see windows activation status you must to go: